kyoh86/appenv/README.md

 In developing applications in golang, we want to manage many options for it.
 And they often are in a file, envars or the keyring.

-It is too heavy to manage them and bores developers.
+It is too heavy and bores developers to manage them.
 So appenv generates codes to do it.

-- Decoding/encoding function
+- Load/save function
 - Configuration accessor (get, set or unset them with application)

 ## How to use it?